 Can you make this vegetable coconut milk curry in a slow cooker?
 The answer is yes!
 All you need to do is, add all ingredients to your slow cooker (crockpot) and cook on high for about 4 hours or on low for about 8 hours.
 You can also easily freeze leftovers in freezer bags.

-If you recreate this tasty vegetable curry with pineapple and coconut milk, please leave a comment below and don’t forget to tag me in your Instagram or Facebook post with @elavegan because I love to see your recreations.
-And if you love all kind of curry/dal recipes definitely also check out this delicious 1-Pot Lentil Dal.
+If you recreate this tasty curry, please leave a comment and rating below and don’t forget to tag me in your Instagram or Facebook post with @elavegan + #elavegan because I love to see your recreations.
+And if you love all kinds of curry/dal recipes definitely also check out this delicious 1-Pot Lentil Dal.

 - 1 15-ounce can chickpeas or beans of choice (drained and rinsed)

 - 1 small eggplant (cut into small cubes)